Earning your New York High School Diploma or Regents Diploma!

 The Long Island hamlet of Bethpage is a suburb of New York, the nation's largest city.
 Its 19,000 residents are within driving...

-Bohemia is a small hamlet of about 10,000 just outside of the greater New York City metropolitan area on Long Island.
-Nearby...
+Bohemia is a small hamlet just outside of the greater New York City metropolitan area on Long Island.
+Nearby cities have a...

-Brooklyn, New York, is New York City's most populous borough and one of the most culturally diverse areas in the United States....
+Brooklyn, New York, is New York City's most populous borough and a culturally diverse area.
+Brooklyn is home to a wide variety...

 Elmsford, New York, is a small village within the greater New York City metropolitan area.
 Important colleges and universities...